Sotavento Hotel & Yacht Club - a view of the pool and breakfast area

 View of the jungle, pool, and Uxmal from the top of the Uxmal Maya Resort

-Uxmal Maya Resort, Uxmal, Mexico.
+Uxmal Maya Resort, Uxmal, Mexico

 I burn easily, so I always pack sunscreen.
-In the Maya Riveria, you should plan to use reef safe sunscreen.
-Lab-based studies suggest that some chemicals in many sunscreens cause coral bleaching.
+In the Maya Riveria, you should plan to use reef safe sunscreen because it is required.
 No one ever checked our sunscreen, but I was a guest in Mexico.
 Whenever I travel, I try to abide by local norms and requests.
 Therefore, I used Badger Reef Safe Sunscreen and Badger Sunscreen Lip Balm.
-I recommend buying the 2-pack of sunscreen because my group of three almost ran out on our trip.
-Also, be sure to reapply often even on non-beach days.
-I got a nasty sunburn on a non-beach day because I forgot to reapply.
-If you need more sunscreen than the 2-pack, either buy more on your trip or make each person in your group pack their own sunscreen.
-And don’t forget about your lips!
-I bought one lip balm for each member of my group and they were responsible for carrying their lip balm.

 Insect Repellent